Components -> Carbohydrate Components -> Polyols

 What are the health benefits of polyols?

-Polyols, also known as sugar alcohols, are a group of low-digestible carbohydrates that can provide fewer calories than sugar.
-They are often used as low-calorie sweeteners and can help reduce the risk of tooth decay.
+Polyols are often used as low-calorie sweeteners.
+They can help reduce the sugan intake, as well as the risk of tooth decay.
 Additionally, polyols have a lower impact on blood sugar levels, making them a suitable option for individuals with diabetes.

 Polyols, such as sorbitol, mannitol, and xylitol, are generally considered safe for consumption.
 However, some individuals may experience gastrointestinal discomfort, such as bloating or diarrhea, when consuming large amounts of polyols.
 It's important to moderate intake and be aware of potential digestive symptoms when consuming foods containing polyols.